Melissa Moran – Chair

 Melissa lives in Bozeman since 2014 after having lived in Livingston since the beginning on 2001 and serves on the Board of a non-profit Montessori school in Livingston.
 She and her husband own a restaurant group and have two kids in the Bozeman elementary schools.
 Melissa is passionate about teachers, as they spend so much time with our children and influence them a lot.
 She feels it is really important for parents to become involved in their children’s classrooms and she is honored to be part of the Foundation/s organization and to have kids in the Bozeman schools.

-Kevin Black, Chair
+Kevin Black, Vice Chair

 Kevin is a Bozeman native and attended Bozeman High School.
 He graduated from Montana State University in 1999.
 Kevin managed the Wingate Inn for seven years, worked at a software company for two years and is now a commercial real estate agent, project manager and commercial property manager at Gene Cook Real Estate.
 Kevin has been the volunteer chair since 2002 for the Gallatin Valley Tournament Committee, as well as the Bozeman Area Chamber Green Coat.
 Kevin and his wife Amanda have two children at Morning Star.
 Kevin also coaches soccer, football and has been a basketball coach for local elementary and middle school traveling teams.